 Just throw this at the end if I’m too late for the intro

 Late Registration is in simple terms, undisturbed.
-It’s the most chill Kanye album, best listened to on a late night drive.
+It’s the most chill of all the Kanye albums ranked here, best listened to on a late night drive.
 Just make sure to drive slow, homie.

 - Heard ‘Em Say

 - Touch the Sky

 - Gold Digger

 4. 808s & Heartbreak (2008)